Screenshots Gallery

 The Very Short Version: I hooked my NES and PC up to the same CRT TV and eyeballed the colors until what my PC was trying to display on the screen matched as closely as possible what the NES was displaying on that same screen.

-My palette also uses the canonical off-black blacks for palette entries $1D, $xE, and $xF: something that almost no one else has bothered to put in their palettes.
+My palette also uses the canonical off-black blacks for palette entries $1D, $xE, and $xF: something that almost no one else has done in their palettes.
+This means that, when playing Bee 52 or The Immortal in an emulator that allows you to boost the Brightness, you'll be able to see the extra shades of gray that show up on a real CRT!

 If you'd like to download this palette for use in your emulator of choice (assuming it lets you choose your own palette), you can download it here.